evanwinter/find-fake-news/readme.md

 ## to do

-* links.py is searching for tweets containing references to every domain listed in problem-sites.csv
+* links.py is searching for tweets containing references to every domain (but only the main domain, not articles or other pages) listed in problem-sites.csv. we need to be tracking the domains as substrings or something